mentiondev/craft3-base/README.md

 * NPM or YARN are setup
 * Bootstrap 3 is used for the CSS framework
 * Nginx is used as the web server
-* MAMP Pro is used for the local database, so will need editing for other setups
+* MAMP Pro is used for the local database with Sequel Pro, so will need editing for other setups
 * [nystudio107/craft-scripts](https://github.com/nystudio107/craft-scripts) are used for database/asset synching and backups
 * [nystudio107/craft3-multi-environment](https://github.com/nystudio107/craft3-multi-environment) is used for the Craft 3 multi-environment setup